SainiJapneet/SainiJapneet/README.md

-Certainly!
-Here's an updated version of the README with added animations:

 # Hi there, I'm Japneet Singh! 👋

 Welcome to my GitHub profile!
 I'm a passionate B.Tech student at Lovely Professional University, Punjab, India, with a keen interest in application development, cybersecurity, and exploring the world of technology.